Trump's Asia trip: Stops in Japan, China and beyond

 The Philippines

 Trump is expected to arrive in Manila on Nov.
-12 to attend an Association of Southeast Asian Nations (ASEAN) dinner, the White House said.
+12 to attend an Association of Southeast Asian Nations (ASEAN) 50th anniversary dinner, the White House said.

+McMaster said that during the event, Trump "will discuss how to strengthen partnerships across the Indo-Pacific to further efforts against transnational terrorist organizations."

 ASEAN consists of ten members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.